Golam Kader

-Golam Kader is a retired two star rank Bangladesh Army officer and Advisor of Caretaker Government led by Fakhruddin Ahmed.
+Golam Kader is a retired two star rank Bangladesh Army officer and advisor of the caretaker government led by Fakhruddin Ahmed.

 Career

-Kader served as the Director General of National Security Intelligence.
-He retired from Bangladesh Army with the rank of Major General.
-On 9 January 2008 he was appointed Advisor of Caretaker Government led by Fakhruddin Ahmed.
+Kader served as the director general of National Security Intelligence.
+He retired from the Bangladesh Army with the rank of major general.
+On 9 January 2008 he was appointed an advisor of the caretaker government led by Fakhruddin Ahmed.
 He was in charge of the Ministry of communication.